hmacdope/hmacdope.github.io/index.md

-# About Me
+# About
 Hi everyone,
-My name is Hugo MacDermott-Opeskin and I love to have fun.
+I'm Hugo MacDermott-Opeskin and I'm a PhD student at the Australian National University.
+Welcome to my personal website.

 # Contact
+Feel free to contact me at hugomacdermott@gmail.com to discuss published work or code.